Put the pedal to the metal on Britain's motoring circuit and explore the history of the UK's most famous car brands.

 If there is one name that resonates with British motor racing enthusiasts it has to be Brooklands—the world’s first purpose-built motor racing circuit, opened at Weybridge, Surrey in 1907.
 In the Campbell Shed you can discover the history of the Brooklands Circuit, and see some of the legendary cars that raced here.
 The Grand Prix Exhibition features F1 cars driven by racing heroes such as Senna and Hakinnen.
-There are also a variety of historic aircraft associated with Brooklands on display—including a World War II Wellington bomber and the only Concorde open to the public in southern England.
+There is also a variety of historic aircraft associated with Brooklands on display—including a World War II Wellington bomber and the only Concorde open to the public in southern England.
 A wide range of special events, mainly on weekends and during school holidays, are staged at the museum.

 Opening Times: Open daily: 10 a.m. – 4 p.m.
 Tickets: Adults £11, Seniors/Student £10;